Judgeman/EmailService/README.md

 # EmailService
-Spring Boot Server with an API to handle email requests and executing a linux mail command for postfix.
+Spring Boot Server with an API to handle email requests and send it with a smtp connection.

-Postfix must be installed on the running linux system otherwise no emails will be sent.

 ### Email Request
 Every request needs an AppKey, and it must be registered in the database.